Ilana Salama Ortar

-Ilana Salama Ortar (born 1949, Alexandria, Egypt) is an interdisciplinary visual artist whose work focuses on issues of migration, uprooting, exile and architecture of emergency.
+Ilana Salama Ortar (Hebrew: אילנה סלאמה אורתר; born 1949, Alexandria, Egypt) is an interdisciplinary visual artist whose work focuses on issues of migration, uprooting, exile and architecture of emergency.

 Life

 Ilana Salama Ortar was born in Alexandria, Egypt, in 1949.
-Forced to leave Egypt with a one-way pass in 1952, Ilana Salama Ortar and her parents migrated to Haifa in Israel.
+Forced to leave Egypt with a one-way pass in 1952, Ortar and her parents migrated to Haifa in Israel.
 They transited via the camp Le Grand Arénas, near Marseilles in France.
 She studied Art History and French Literature at the Hebrew University in Jerusalem and graduated M.A. in 1986.

 In 2008, she was awarded a PhD degree with her thesis "Civic Performance Art and Architecture of Emergency” at the University of Roehampton, London, UK.

 Career

 From 1975 to 1988 she worked as curator of the Art Gallery, University of Haifa.
-From 1996 to 2011 she has been teaching at the School of Communication, Sapir Academic College in Sderot, the Film School of Tel Hai, the Tel Hai Academic College, and the Holon Institute of Technology.
+From 1996 to 2011 she has been teaching at the School of Communication, Sapir Academic College in Sderot, the Tel Hai Academic College, and the Holon Institute of Technology.
 From 2008 to 2011 she was the Head of Visual Art in the Department of Visual Art, Literature and Music, Academic College, Safed.

-She won a fellowship at IMéRA, Aix-Marseilles in 2015.
-Ilana Salama Ortar was awarded the Israeli Lottery Award for Visual Arts (2012/2014) and the Prize of the Ministry of Education in Israel for Visual Arts (2006).
+Ortar won a fellowship at IMéRA, Aix-Marseilles in 2015.
+Ortar was awarded the Israeli Lottery Award for Visual Arts (2012/2014) and the Prize of the Ministry of Education in Israel for Visual Arts (2006).